MRI Research Facility

 Our first of its kind fully-automated high-throughput rodent

 behavioral testing facility integrates high-level computer vision, computer learning, and custom built hardware solutions with behavioral testing to automate tracking, cataloging, and analysis of both home cage behavior and standard rodent testing paradigms.
 The facility provides a key resource for basic and translational scientists to gain new and important insights into disease models that can ultimately be translated from bench-to-bedside.
 To provide a state-of-the-art facility where academic, medical, and industry scientists can generate and characterize preclinical models of disorders, test novel pharmacological and genetic rescue strategies in rodent models, and conduct basic scientific research.
-For more information, contact Kevin Bath.
+For more information, contact Behavioral Core Research Facilities.

 Brown University and the Warren Alpert Medical School provide numerous other core facilities relevant to Brain Science, including genetics and genomics, transgenics, bioinformatics, computation and visualization, and microscopy.